help-me-mom/ng-mocks/README.md

 The right fix is to remove these declarations from modules, only final classes should be specified in there.

-If you cannot remove them for a reason, for example it is a 3rd-party library, then you need to write tests with usage of [`MockBuilder`](#mockbuilder) and its [`.exclude`](#mockbuilderexclude) feature.
+If you cannot remove them for a reason, for example, it is a 3rd-party library, then you need to write tests with usage of [`MockBuilder`](#mockbuilder) and its [`.exclude`](#mockbuilderexclude) feature.

 ```typescript